How LifeVault works

 Generate a shareable PDF in seconds.

-When you need to share information — with a doctor, a caregiver, a school, or a pet sitter — LifeVault generates a clean PDF with the sections you choose.
+When you need to share — with a doctor, caregiver, school, or pet sitter — generate a complete, organized summary with the sections you choose.
 Send through any app on your phone.
-No hunting through paperwork.
+Your records, ready and shareable.

 90+ record types

-LifeVault isn't a generic file folder.
-Every record type has purpose-built fields — so your family's information is structured, searchable, and ready to share.
+LifeVault isn't a file folder.
+Scan a document and the extracted data lands in purpose-built fields — structured, linked, and ready to share.

 Medical records